 Justification of Red List category

-This forest-dependent species is listed as Near Threatened because its population is suspected to be in moderately rapid decline owing to the extensive loss of lowland forests from large areas of the Sundaic lowlands.
-It is not considered more threatened because it can use secondary habitats and occurs at higher elevations.
+This forest-dependent species is listed as Near Threatened because it is suspected to be undergoing a moderately rapid decline (15-25% over ten years) owing to the extensive loss of lowland forests from large areas of the Sundaic lowlands.

 Population justification